-A new report has found that London has more cocaine in its sewage system than any other European city.
+So yeah, London has more cocaine in its sewage system than any other European city, apparently.
 Apparently someone is measuring that.
-And that someone is the European Monitoring Centre for Drugs and Drug Addiction ( EMCDDA), who found 737mg of the stuff per 1,000 people in the capital's effluence and waste—a touch more than the famed drug city, Amsterdam.
+And that someone is the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA), who found 737mg of the stuff per 1,000 people in the capital's effluence and waste – a touch more than famed drug city, Amsterdam.
 You're thinking it, admit it.
 "So does that—" you're thinking, "—so does that mean if I snort a vial of turd-and-piss juice out of a London sewer, I will get mildly high?"
 No, it does not!
 That will almost certainly kill you, and badly!
 Please get help if you are still thinking of doing that!

 Basically what scientists were looking for is the main cocaine metabolite, benzoylecgonine, rather than wadded up panic-flushed wraps that posh rude boys ditched whenever they heard the toilet door creaking.
 And it's extremely weird what they can tell about drug usage just from looking at the pee-poop systems that run constantly beneath our feet: Amsterdam, for example, has a deep weekend, partying through Saturday into Sunday (peaking at 765mg/1,000) before pissing it all out, contrasted with London's big Friday-big Saturday-very quiet Sunday cycle.
 Antwerp goes hard on public holidays (the average usage is 632mg/1,000), while the Finnish city of Jvaskyla barely touches the stuff, registering just 0.2mg of cocaine per 1,000 people living there.

-There are economic factors to the piss-poo-cocaine science here, too: the year 2008 is treated as a sort of watershed moment in coke usage across the continent—more than 6 percent of the UK young adult population were users, regular or otherwise, before that whole financial crisis hit, and then it went down to a little above 4 percent—a downwards-facing trend has been mirrored across the EU, and in 2015 it's still on the downslide.
+There are economic factors to the piss-poo-cocaine science here, too: the year 2008 is treated as a sort of watershed moment in coke usage across the continent – more than 6 percent of the UK young adult population were users, regular or otherwise, before that whole financial crisis hit, and then it went down to a little above 4 percent – a downwards-facing trend has been mirrored across the EU, and on 2015 it's still on the down.
 Look deeply into the dark and swirling piss slurry of a European sewer, and you will see these words telegraphed back to you from the abyss: YOUNG PEOPLE ARE TOO POOR AND DOOMED TO DO COKE ANY MORE.